-Crowdfunding is the process of raising money from a large group of people — a “crowd” — typically through an online platform like GoFundMe.
-And it’s become a popular way for Americans to raise money for unexpected — and potentially catastrophic — emergencies, such as medical expenses.
+Crowdfunding is the process of raising money from a large group of people — a crowd — typically through a crowdfunding website like GoFundMe.
+And it’s become a popular way for people worldwide to raise money for unexpected — and potentially catastrophic — emergencies, such as medical expenses.

-In fact, a 2020 survey conducted by the National Opinion Research Center (NORC) at the University of Chicago discovered that as many as 20 million Americans have started a campaign to raise funds to cover medical expenses for themselves or someone they know.
+A survey conducted by the National Opinion Research Center (NORC) at the University of Chicago discovered that as many as 20 million Americans have started a campaign to raise funds to cover medical bills for themselves or someone they know.
 And 50 million Americans — roughly 20% of U.S. adults — have donated to a campaign raising funds for personal medical expenses.

 How to Choose the Right Platform